General Information

 Navy carried-borne fighter type zero

-This zero fighter was hit and sunk 36 meters deep under the sea, away 500 meters away from Koshiki island in May in 1945, and it was salvaged by Chiran government in June in 1980.
+This Zero fighter was shot down and sank 36 meters deep, approximately 500 meters off the coast of Koshiki Island, in May 1945.
+It was salvaged by the Chiran government in June 1980.

-It was seriously damaged because it had been under the sea for 35 years, but it remains parts of the original form.
-This is the carried-borne fighter type 0 -version 3 of the former Navy, with two 20 mm machine guns and three 13 mm machine guns.
+Although seriously damaged after 35 years underwater, parts of the aircraft remain in their original form.
+This is a Mitsubishi A6M Zero Type 0 Model 3 carrier-based fighter of the former Imperial Japanese Navy, armed with two 20 mm cannons and three 13 mm machine guns.

 The photos of young Tokko pilots

-The photo of 1036 dead pilots are displayed, according to the date of sorties.
-Under the photos are shown the last letters to the family and friends, the death words and writings.
+The photos of the 1,036 deceased pilots are displayed according to the date of their sorties.
+Below the photos are their final letters to family and friends, along with their last writings.

 War History Room